 Two Required Courses:

-• IAS 196: History, Myth, and Memory in Irish Literature and Culture (3 units)
+• IAS 196: History, Memory, and Imagination in Irish Literature and Culture (3 units)

 AND your choice of: